-Despite a tough month for government bonds globally, credit performed well and the Fund returned +0.18% after fees, rounding out the fourth quarter with a return of +0.84%.
+Despite a tough month for government bonds globally, credit performed well and the Fund returned +0.20% after fees, rounding out the fourth quarter with a return of +0.85%.

-For the 2024 calendar year, the Fund returned +5.77%, some 74 basis points (bps) higher than the sterling 1-5-year investment-grade (IG) credit index return of +5.02% and some 322bps higher than the FTSE gilts up to five-year index return of +2.54%.
+For the 2024 calendar year, the Fund returned +5.87%, some 85 basis points (bps) higher than the sterling 1-5-year investment-grade (IG) credit index return of +5.02%, and some +333bps higher than the FTSE gilts up to five-year index return of +2.54%.

 The full-year attribution shows a narrative of narrowing credit spreads and increased carry from higher beta credit sectors.
 This more than offset the capital losses from rises in government bond yields during 2024, a year when rate-cut expectations were significantly dialled down in the face of stronger-than-predicted inflation, especially core inflation.
-Breakeven yields and breakeven spreads therefore were very strong predictors of return for the year - a theme that the portfolio managers (PMs) believe will continue in 2025.
+Breakeven yields and breakeven spreads therefore were very strong predictors of return for the year - a theme the portfolio managers (PMs) believe will continue in 2025.

-As such, contingent convertible (CoCo) bonds were the strongest performers for the Fund, returning +9.29% (contributing +30bps).
+As such, contingent convertible (CoCo) bonds were the strongest performers for the Fund, returning +9.37% (contributing +29bps).
 Notably, the majority of the positions were in bonds that were so short dated that they matured or were called in 2024 and were replaced with similarly short-dated positions that have call dates predominantly in 2025.

-Likewise, with high starting yields and very near-term call dates, corporate hybrids had a strong return of +6.86% and a contribution of +74bps.
+Likewise, with high starting yields and very near-term call dates, corporate hybrids had a very strong return of +7.44% and a contribution of +81bps.
 The bulk of the portfolio's exposure was on short-dated utility and telecommunication hybrid bonds that consistently pulled to par throughout the year.

-Floating-rate asset-backed security positions also had a strong year, returning +8.70% with a contribution of +50bps.
+Floating-rate asset-backed security positions also had a strong year, returning +7.32% with a contribution of +41bps.
 The higher-for-longer narrative on short-term rates resulted in continued good performance from the asset class.

-Both insurance and banks had similar returns overall, delivering +6.81% (+100bps contribution) and 6.99% (+194bps contribution), respectively, although the differences between the two were greater than the headlines suggest.
-CoCos led, as mentioned earlier, while Lower Tier 2 subordinated banks returned +8.23% (contributing +74bps) and Senior banks returned closer to the portfolio average of +5.83% (contributing +90bps).
-Within insurance, there was little difference between the subsectors, as subordinated returned +6.94% (+89bps contribution) versus Tier 3's +6.72%.
+Both insurance and banks had similar returns overall, delivering +6.94% (+100bps contribution) and 6.85% (+197bps contribution), respectively, although the differences between the two were greater than the headlines suggest.
+CoCos led, as mentioned earlier, while Lower Tier 2 subordinated banks returned +7.88% (contributing +79bps) and Senior banks returned closer to the portfolio average of +5.63% (contributing +89bps).
+Within insurance, there was little difference between the subsectors, with subordinated returning +6.88% (+93bps contribution) versus Tier 3's +6.85%.

-Senior non-financials, which had the lowest breakevens at the beginning of the year, generated the weakest performance of the portfolio's credit exposure, returning +5.03%.
+Senior non-financials, which had the lowest breakevens at the beginning of the year, had the weakest return of the portfolio's credit exposure, returning +5.06%.
 This was more or less in line with the benchmark return of +5.02%.
 There were no nasty surprises, although the lower carry clearly did not deliver similar results to the higher breakeven and carry sectors mentioned above.

-The Fund retains a lower beta credit stance than normal given non-financial spreads that, in the PMs' view, look very tight versus long-term history while all-in credit yields remain attractive.
-This lower beta stance is predicated on mark-to-market risks from wider spreads, rather than default risk per se.
+The Fund retains a lower beta credit stance than normal, given non-financial spreads that, in the PMs' view, look very tight versus long-term history while all-in credit yields remain attractive.
+This lower beta stance is predicated on mark-to-market risks from wider spreads, rather than default risk per set.
 That said, the portfolio retains several higher beta credit positions in subordinated financials and corporate hybrids.
 However, the maturity profiles of these positions are deliberately very near term to both maximise carry and simultaneously keep spread duration low.
 As such, the portfolio's overall credit spread duration remains historically low at 1.4 years while total or interestrate duration is two years, which is much closer to historical norms.